ethrgeist/python-magic/README.md

 # python-magic-bin
-This is a fork of the `python-magic` library but with binary packages for windows and mac.
+This is a fork of the `python-magic` library but with binary packages for windows, mac and linux.

 [![PyPI version](https://badge.fury.io/py/python-magic.svg)](https://badge.fury.io/py/python-magic)